-So here I decided to make them with ground turkey and a few pantry ingredients and some refrigerated ingredients with the exception of the dough.
+So here I decided to make them with ground turkey (can also make with ground beef, chicken, pork and even cooked chopped shrimps too!) and a few pantry ingredients and some refrigerated ingredients with the exception of the dough.
 We will be using flour tortillas….come on lets face it, homemade Indian dough takes a little skill and some more work!
 Plus we are sticking to Mexican Appetizers, right?!
 So ground turkey, black beans, corn, onion, garlic cilantro, jalapeno, tomato sauce, spices and some dipping sauces!

 Here I also ask you to use a pound of ground turkey but you will not need nearly that much, you will be left with enough ground turkey to fill 2 lbs of flour burrito wraps!
 So just know, I’m using half a pound of wraps.
 I just used 8 flour wraps and usually, 16 come to a bag!
 By using eight flour wraps, you will get 16 samosas and the rest of the meat, you can freeze and use for more samosas later on or use presently for more!

 So let’s start making these Mexican Samosas!

 - 1 Pound ground turkey

 - 4 Ounces Goya salsa (Goya tomato sauce) (can also use another can of tomato sauce if you can't find Goya tomato sauce)

 - 2 garlic cloves (skin peeled and finely chopped)